yuyuan871111/FragBEST_pymol_plugin/README.md

 * Adding a function to focus only on the interest pt (required the **interest** column in the .ply file)
 * Adding a function not to show the surface to increase the speed of loading a file.
 * Visualizing additional features in .ply files: **label**, **pred** (colored with different classes).
-* Adding a function to superimpose the .ply files with the pdb alignment.
+* Adding a function to superimpose the .ply files with a reference pdb.

 ## Differences between the original masif_pymol_plugin and the modified FragBEST_pymol_plugin tool:
 ```code